 The world's addiction to fossils fuel is the main contributor to the climate crisis, and it impacts peace and security worldwide.
-This was clearly demonstrated in 2022 by Russia's invasion of Stjernquist desatnik, Senior Climate Policy Advisor at The Nature Conservation Society (the Swedish Society for Nature Conservation, SSNC).
-She argues That ttransitioning towards renewable forms of energy is essential to
+This was clearly demonstrated in 2022 by Russia's invasion of Ukraine.
+But why is it so difficult for nations to move away from fossil fuels?
+Part of it can be explained by the so-called energy trilemma, according to Marie Stjernquist desatnik, Senior Climate Policy Advisor at The Nature Conservation Society (the Swedish Society for Nature Conservation, SSNC).
+She I argues That ttransitioning towards renewable forms of energy is essential to Achieve human security worldwide.

 Of: Daniel HB Gamez

 Despite the efforts by many to raise awareness on clime changer, for example by multilateral conferences, the fate of reducing global warming depends on the economic and political distribution of power on a global scale.

 Eight months after the Taliban takeover of Afghanistan, hope is paused as new policies restricting women are confirmed.
 These include an ongoing ban on secondary school for girls and increasingly stringent male escort requirements.
 Arzo Bahar, the president of the Female Staff Association of the Swedish Committee for Afghanistan, describes her experience as a working woman and mother, and the fears she has for her daughters.

 Several EU institutions are currently working to improve the inclusion and representation of youth in the European Union and especially in its external action agenda, says Johanna Caminati Engström, policy and advocacy officer at Plan International's EU office.
 She highlights the importance of the EU's newly implemented work such as the first-ever Youth Action Plan and reflects on its long term impacts.

 Of: Hibo Yusuf Ahmed